freeslugs/autoflick/README.md

 ## Installation

-Note: This gem uses phantomjs.
-For mac: `brew install phantomjs`.
+Note: This gem uses phantomjs. `brew install phantomjs` or `npm install phantomjs`.

 Add this line to your application's Gemfile: